Nehle/horux/EXAMPLES.md

 ```

-## Versioning your state
+## versioning
-Let's say you have conflicting actions coming into your state,
-and you want to avoid conflicts by making sure that whenever an
-action fires, they were from the most up-to-date version of the
-state.
+In this scenario, we might have several async actions being fired
+near-simultaneously.
+Using two extra reducers in the compose chain, we can

-To solve this, you could se a `version` property of the state,
+maintain a `version` property of the state, and reject any actions that aren't
-and then have the actions supply that version.
-If the version
-check fails, you can simply ignore it.
-With the`compose`
-method, we can actually write this very simply
+being fired from an up-to-date state.

 ```javascript
 import {linkIf, withDefault, compose} from "horux";